sean-dougherty/accneat/README.md

 * NVCC and an Nvidia graphics card if you want to use a GPU accelerator.
 The Cuda code is currently written to support 1.3 compute capability devices.
-The only NVCC version that has been tried is 6.0, but earlier version may work as well.
+The only NVCC version that has been tried is 6.0, but an earlier version may work as well.
 Note that NVCC won't work with GCC 4.9, so you'll need to have an older version of GCC as well!
-GCC 4.1 and 4.4 have worked well.
+GCC 4.1 and 4.4 have worked fine.

 ## Installing/Building